is6769/bdProj/README.md

 ## Usage Tips

 - The application now opens with a dedicated connection window before the workspace loads.
 Enter the PostgreSQL host, port, database, credentials, and default schema there.
 The form is pre-filled with the Docker Compose defaults (`localhost:5432`, database `dbschemastudio`, user `dbstudio`, password `dbstudio`).
 Use **Test Connection** to validate the settings; the **Connect** button only enables after a successful check.
 Choose **Remember for session** to preload the same values next time during the same app run.
 When connecting to the bundled Docker Compose database, SSL is automatically disabled to avoid EOF/handshake errors; provide your own SSL parameters if targeting a secure instance.
-- Use the **Tables** tab to create new tables.
-Provide column definitions line-by-line using standard SQL fragments (e.g. `id SERIAL PRIMARY KEY`).
+- Use the **ENUM Types** section to create custom PostgreSQL ENUM types.
+Enter a name and comma-separated values (e.g., `pending,active,done`), then click **Create ENUM**.
+Double-click any enum in the list to view its values.
+These ENUMs become available in the type dropdown when creating tables.
+- Use the **Tables** tab to create new tables with the visual column editor.
+Click **Add Column** to add rows specifying name, type (with auto-complete for common types and ENUMs), and optional constraints like `NOT NULL` or `PRIMARY KEY`.
+Click **Create Table** when done, or **Clear** to reset the form.
 - Switch to **Data Viewer** to inspect table contents.
 Use **Add Filter** to stack multiple conditions (combined with AND); choose a column, operator, and value for each clause, then press **Apply**.
 - In **Insert Data**, choose a table to auto-generate an input form.
 Mark *Use Transaction* to stage multiple inserts and rely on **Commit** / **Rollback** controls.
 - The **SQL Log** pane reflects every executed SQL statement along with parameter bindings and runtime errors.